daily-coding-problem/chatgpt-scraper/.github/README.md

 - Supports multiple login methods for ChatGPT (Basic and Google).
 - Supports 2FA for secure login methods.
 - Utilizes Docker for easy setup and environment management.
+- Supports temporary chat mode for ChatGPT.
+- Provides mechanisms to copy ChatGPT responses in Markdown or Plain Text format.

 ## Prerequisites